 This diverse student cohort initially required a teacher centred approach to learning in the practical labs, as a result of the associated machining dangers and to alter students' behavioural practices when required.
-One student commentated "when working in industry I became used to operating machines in a particular way, I knew from the theory lecturers that this was incorrect, however I still found I required correction in the practical labs".
 Students with industry experience had become complacent to safety regulations and attempted to conduct a number of incorrect work procedures in the practical labs that they acquired while working in industry.
-These incorrect work procedures required more than introductory machine safety training as described by Wirth & Sigurdsson (2008) who argued that in order for skilled workers to change their work practices and have a lasting effect they must complete a behavioural change process.
-Hudson (2007) describes Prochaska & DiClemente's (1983) trans-theoretical model of behavioural change as an emphasis on getting those involved to have an active personal desire to change rather than a passive requirement to meet the goals of management.
+These incorrect work procedures required more than introductory machine safety training as described by Wirth and Sigurdsson (2008) who argued that in order for skilled workers to change their work practices and have a lasting effect they must complete a behavioural change process.
+Hudson (2007) describes Prochaska and DiClemente's (1983) trans-theoretical model of behavioural change as an emphasis on getting those involved to have an active personal desire to change rather than a passive requirement to meet the goals of management.
 The teacher centred learning approach used in the practical labs allowed the lecturer to change students incorrect work practices, while also allowing the remaining students gain the knowledge and understanding required to operate the machines safely.
-This change process was visible in students' attitudes and their work practices during the observations, and was in line with Prochaska & DiClemente's trans-theoretical model of change.
+This change process was visible in students' attitudes and their work practices during the observations, and was in line with Prochaska and DiClemente's trans-theoretical model of change, which included the following five stages: